pjkaufman/go-go-gadgets/epub-lint/README.md

   - Move attribute properties to their own meta elements that refine the element they were on to fix incorrect scheme declarations or other prefixes
   - Remove empty elements that should not be empty but are empty which is typically an identifier or description that has 0 content in it
 	- Update duplicate ids to no longer be duplicates
+	- Add paragraph tags inside of blockquote elements that were not able to be parsed and either were a self-closing element, just text, or a span tag
 - RSC-012: try to fix broken links by removing the id link in the href attribute